The 5 Best Christian Books of All Time

 It is not easy to define what Christian fiction is compared to non-fiction.
 Some Christian fiction draws an argument as to whether those written by Christian authors are necessarily called Christian fiction.

-Christian fiction is a literary genre representing the narrative of Christian theology and ethics.
-Some Christian fiction books express elements of Christianity in the story mixing with prayers and church.
-Some books were written in a Christian worldview adhering to biblical principles expressing aspects of God’s unconditional love and redemption.
+Christian fiction is a literary genre that represents the narrative of Christian theology and ethics.
+Some Christian fiction books express elements of Christianity in the story, mixing with prayers and church.
+Some books were written with a Christian worldview, adhering to biblical principles and expressing aspects of God’s unconditional love and redemption.

-Christian fiction books vary in different categories.
-There are Contemporary Fiction, Historical Fiction, and Futuristic/Science Fiction among others.
+Christian fiction books are divided into different categories: Contemporary Fiction, Historical Fiction, and Futuristic/Science Fiction, among others.

 Christian Non-Fiction